bbinto/working-with-bb/Barbara's Operating System.md

 The following list and notes aim to share with the reader how/why/when I operate as a product leader.
 It's like my own Operating System.
 It helps (you) understand what I consider good work, being efficient, providing safety and continuous and honest feedback.

-**My Foundation & Motivation: Psychological Safety (PS)**:
+**My Foundation & Motivation > Psychological Safety **:
-The basis for all my actions, drivers and asks is ["Psychological Safety"](https://twitter.com/AdamMGrant/status/1359145757266296838?s=20).
+The basis for all my actions, drivers and asks is [Psychological Safety](https://twitter.com/AdamMGrant/status/1359145757266296838?s=20).
 Mostly known as one of the key outcomes during the [Aristotle](https://psychsafety.co.uk/googles-project-aristotle/) research done by Google of what is needed to build performant teams, Psychological Safety means to be safe to feel uncomfortable.

 On top of the above foundation, I like to break my leadership into the following 3 pillars that are either equally or not proportional distributed depending on the company's current business needs: